CyVerse-learning-materials/foss-2019/CyVerse/vice.rst

 CyVerse data science workbench, the `Discovery Environment <https://de.cyverse.org/de/>`_, includes a feature called `VICE (Visual Interactive Computing Environment) <https://learning.cyverse.org/projects/vice/en/latest/>`_

 VICE uses Docker containers to launch interactive programs, like RStudio, R Shiny Apps, Project Jupyter, Data Mining, and WebGL Applications that can be run in a browser.
+These programs allow users to interact with their data and do analyses in one place (i.e. view outputs in the same window code is executed).
+Researchers using VICE can explore their datasets interactively in the Discovery Environment while using the Data Store.

+While VICE does require some coding experience, it is for anyone who wants to interact with data in an iteritative way.

 .. #### Comment: How to launch apps on VICE